privacyguides/privacyguides.org/docs/mobile-browsers.en.md

 - [x] Select **Close tabs on exit**
 - [x] Select **Clear data on exit**

+#### Brave Sync

+[Brave Sync](https://support.brave.com/hc/en-us/articles/360059793111-Understanding-Brave-Sync) allows your browsing data (history, bookmarks, etc.) to be accessible on all your devices without requiring an account and protects it with E2EE.

 ## iOS

 On iOS, any app that can browse the web is [restricted](https://developer.apple.com/app-store/review/guidelines) to using an Apple-provided [WebKit framework](https://developer.apple.com/documentation/webkit), so there is little reason to use a third-party web browser.